JonathanMataloni/uuid-v4/README.md

 - _string_

 **get**: The current id.
-It's always valid
+It's always valid\
 **set**: Set a new custom id. ⚠ Generate an error if the provided id doesn't pass the validation.

 ---

-### UUIDv4.stopExecutionAtError
+### UUIDv4.blockingError

 - _boolean_

-⚠ NOT SAFE - Generate a warn instead of stopping execution at runtime, this allow the storage of invalid ids
+Generate a warn instead of stopping execution at runtime.
+If you provide an invalid uuid to the constructor, it will generates a new valid one

 ---